 To date, we’ve provided our customers over one billion position estimates using the service, in 140 countries worldwide from Afghanistan to Zimbabwe.
 And in the future, the advent of low Cat LTE cellular technologies such as LTE Cat M1 and NB‑IoT, which are optimized for low data throughput and extra‑long battery life, is likely to lead to an explosion in the number of assets that are tracked globally.

 CellLocate works by harnessing cellular connectivity that is built into our cellular communication modules.
 First it monitors precisely which cellular network base stations are visible from any specific location and reports them to u‑blox’s online CellLocate server.
 The server then matches information from observations of the base stations to its database of cellphone network cells compiled by other users’ devices that use CellLocate.
 By determining the intersection of the observed network cells, the server determines the approximate position, which it then reports back to the device over the cellular network.

-In terms of accuracy, the position provided using cellular network data may not be a match to the accuracy of GNSS, but in many use cases, even a course position can make a big difference.
+In terms of accuracy, the position provided using cellular network data may not be a match to the accuracy of GNSS, but in many use cases, even a coarse position can make a big difference.
 And there are a number of ways to further improve performance.
 For one, our cellular modules scan the cellular environment for all network operators, particularly in urban areas.
 A larger number of observed network cells leads to a smaller intersection between them, and thus a more accurate position estimate.
 And, as a self‑learning system, CellLocate’s performance continuously improves as more and more observations are added to our database.